diku-dk/futhark-playground/README.md

 to run the code.
 The compute_server will fail to run if there are no servers listening on port 44372.

+There is also a Dockerfile in `compute-client` as well as a script `run-compute-client.sh` in the root of the repository that builds a Docker image and runs the client.

 ## Communication between web-server and compute-server
 The communication between the server and clients is a simple TCP connection.
 The server can have an unlimited amount of clients connected to it, and it will at random choose which client to send run requests to.